nyxragon/secretsnitch/contributing.md

 There are two types of signatures

-- Variable name patterns: These are denoted by the use of the word "Variable" in their key.
-These for variable names in code, where the secret may not have a recognizable pattern, but the name of the variable generally follows a pattern.
+- Variable name patterns: these are denoted by the use of the word "Variable" in their key.
+These are for variable names in code, where the secret may not have a recognizable pattern, but the name of the variable generally follows a pattern.
 For example, passwords are random, but their field tends to be named "password" in most instances.
 Therefore, this is a Generic password variable pattern.

+- Block patterns: these are denoted by the use of the word "Block" in their key.
+They contain patterns that commonly exist in large blocks of text, for example, private key files.
+For example, `-----BEGIN OPENSSH PRIVATE KEY-----`.

 - Secret patterns: these are patterns that are commonly used by secrets.
-The more specific these are, the fewer false positives they result in.
+Their keys don't consist of reserved words like the ones above.
+The more unique the regular expressions are, the fewer false positives they result in.
 For example, `AIza...` for GCP keys, `AKIA` for AWS keys and so on.

-- Block patterns: these are patterns that commonly exist in large blocks of text, for example, private key files.
-For example, `-----BEGIN OPENSSH PRIVATE KEY-----`.

-**Do not use the word 'variable' or 'block' in the key unless required, or it will be picked up as a variable name pattern and the values won't be searched.**
+**Note 1: Do not use the word 'variable' or 'block' in the key unless required since they're reserved and will be picked up as variable names and their values won't be searched.**

-**Note: Please check the signatures list for existing entries thoroughly before adding new ones.** If they exist, modify them instead.
-If they don't feel free to add new ones in the convention specified above.
+**Note 2: Always check the signatures list for existing entries thoroughly before adding new ones.** If they exist, modify them instead.
+If they don't feel free to add new ones in the exact convention specified above.

 ### Adding to `blacklist.yaml`